gperdrizet/firecast.ai/README.md

 Next, you have two options to install required packages:

-Using conda (reccomended).
+#### A) Conda.
 This will install a complete copy of the development environment, including all dependencies.

     cd firecast.ai
     conda env create -f environment.yml

-or, using pip and venv.
+#### B) using pip and venv.

     python3 -m venv firecast.ai
     source firecast.ai/bin/activate
     cd firecast.ai
     pip install -r requirements.txt

-Due to size and space constraints only the final training dataset and its derivatives are included in this repo.
+Due to size and space constraints, only the final training dataset and its derivatives are included in this repo.
 Raw and intermediate data files created by the training data pipeline are not hosted on github, but can be found [here](https://www.perdrizet.org/data/firecast.ai/).
 Note: total size on disk is 326G, ~2500 files.

 ## Featured notebooks